caiks/TBOT03/README.md

 actor       WAIT_SCAN       time 0.025s     x: -2   y: 1.51 yaw: 120
 actor       STOP    time 0.033s
 ```
-Again the 30 degrees rotation is chosen to be equal to the default field of view of the level one actives in structure 1.
+Again the 30 degrees rotation is chosen to be equal to the default field of view of the *level* one actives in structure 1.
 In general we are aiming to have a *slice* topology resolution such that there is generally a *slice* transition for each action.
 Ideally we would have a *slice* per act as well as an *event* per act.
-That is, the indeterminacy of the `TBOT02` *slice* topology will be improved not only by a better map between *slice* and configuration space, but also by a better map between action and *slice* transition.
+In this way the indeterminacy of the `TBOT02` *slice* topology will be improved, not only by a better map between *slice* and configuration space, but also by a better map between action and *slice* transition.

 Mode 3 is the same as mode 2 except that the turtlebot rotates clockwise, i.e. an actor state of `RIGHT`.

 Mode 4 tests the `WAIT_ODOM` state.

 #### Modes 5-7

-Now, having dealt with the new update state transitions, we will consider acquiring active *history* and *modelling*.
+Now, having dealt with the new actor update state transitions, we can consider active *modelling* for the room goal.
+To do this we will acquire active *history* in various 'random' modes.
 In mode 5, the turtlebot chooses an action at random from a probability distribution.
 By default, for every turn `LEFT` or `RIGHT`, the turtlebot will move `AHEAD` 5 times -
 ```json
 {
 	"structure" : "struct001",